gowthamkishore3799/v4/content/jobs/Yellow/index.md

 url: 'https://yellow.ai/'
 ---

-- Designed, developed, and deployed NLP-driven conversational AI solutions to automate tasks, enhance customer engagement which helped the businesses to increase their quality of customer service and reduce operational costs by 60%.
+- Designed, developed, and deployed NLP-driven conversational AI solutions that automated tasks, enhanced customer engagement, improved customer service quality, and reduced operational costs by 60%.
-- Integrated multiple third-party systems with the conversation AI platform, which boosted agent productivity by up to 50%.
+- Integrated multiple third-party CRM and live agent systems into the conversational AI platform, enhancing agent productivity by up to 50% and delivering a seamless, efficient customer experience for businesses.
 - Developed a monitoring solution for conversational AI components, enabling comprehensive analysis of data using Python streamlit which played a pivotal role in guiding the decision to build cloud.yellow.ai, promoting a low-code approach and facilitating seamless transition from app.yellow.ai.
-- Collaborated with presales teams to develop a proof of concept (PoC) showcasing the capabilities of conversational AI, helping bring in new customers.
+- Actively contributed to the developer community by providing technical support, contributing to documentation, participating in open source projects, and collaborating with presales teams to develop a proof of concept (PoC) showcasing conversational AI capabilities, which helped attract new customers.